jaredkrinke/goldsmith/plugins/json_metadata/README.md

 This plugin can be used to, for example, read in a `site.json` JSON file and assign all its properties to a `site` property in Goldsmith's global metadata.

+Note that the JSON file is removed from the file collection, so it won't be copied to the output directory.

 # API
 ## goldsmithJSONMetadata(options)